Zelenskyy says 'counteroffensive, defensive actions' are taking place in Ukraine

 "I am in touch with our commanders of different directions every day," he added, citing the names of five of Ukraine's top military leaders.
 "Everyone is positive.
 Pass this on to Putin."

-Trudeau, the first foreign leader to visit Ukraine since devastating floods caused by a breach in a Dnieper River dam, offered up monetary, military and moral support for Ukraine.
-He pledged $500 million in new military aid, on top of $8 billion that Canada has already provided since the war began in February 2022, and announced $10 million for humanitarian assistance for the flood response.
+Trudeau, the first foreign leader to visit Ukraine since devastating floods caused by a breach in a Dnieper River dam, offered up monetary, military and moral support.
+He pledged 500 million Canadian dollars ($375 million) in new military aid, on top of more than 8 billion Canadian dollars ($6 billion) that Canada has already provided since the war began in February 2022, and announced 10 million Canadian dollars ($7.5 million) for humanitarian assistance for the flood response.

 Trudeau said the dam's collapse was "a direct consequence of Russia's war," but he didn't blame Moscow directly.